Ylona Garcia

-Ylona Jade Garcia(/tl/; born 28 February 2002) is a Filipino-Australian singer, songwriter and actress.
-Garcia made her breakthrough in the Philippines in 2015 when she became a part of the television series Pinoy Big Brother where she finished as first runner-up at the end of the competition.
-She is currently based in the United States releasing music and is now working internationally through 88rising.
-She is a content creator for gaming and lifestyle brand 100 Thieves.
+Ylona Jade Garcia (Note: Garcia was born in Australia, so she does not have a Philippine name.) (/tl/; born February 28, 2002) is a Filipino-Australian singer, songwriter and actress.
+Garcia made her breakthrough in the Philippines in 2015 when she became part of the television series Pinoy Big Brother, where she finished as first runner-up.
+She is based in the United States and releases music internationally through 88rising.
+She is also a content creator for gaming and lifestyle brand 100 Thieves.